 These last two responses played an especially important part in the political disputes that accompanied the Protestant Reformation.
 Under the pressure of those disputes, however, another theory of political obligation became increasingly prominent, as Protestants came to rely on the belief that political authority derives from the consent of the governed (Skinner, vol. 2, chaps.
 7–9).

 Although the idea of the social contract long antedates the modern era (Gough 1967), its full development occurred in the seventeenth century, when Thomas Hobbes and John Locke used the theory to rather different ends.
-Jean-Jacques Rousseau, Immanuel Kant, and other philosophers have also relied on social contract theory, but the classic expressions of the contract theory of political obligation remain Hobbes’s Leviathan (1651) and Locke’s Second Treatise of Government (1690).
+Jean-Jacques Rousseau, Immanuel Kant, and other philosophers have also relied on social contract theory – in Kant’s case, in ways we will examine below (§1.5) – but the classic expressions of the contract theory of political obligation remain Hobbes’s Leviathan (1651) and Locke’s Second Treatise of Government (1690).

 Exactly how much Locke differs from Hobbes in his conclusions is a matter of scholarly dispute, but there is no doubt that he puts the same concepts to work for what seem to be more limited ends.
 According to Locke, the free and equal individuals in the state of nature establish government as a way of overcoming the “inconveniencies” of that state.
 Moreover, Locke’s social contract appears to have two stages.
 In the first stage the naturally free and equal individuals agree to form themselves into a political society, under law, and in the second they establish the government.
 This move allows Locke to argue, contrary to Hobbes, for a right of revolution on the ground that overthrowing the government will not immediately return the people to the state of nature.
 Nor does he hold, with Hobbes, that mere submission to a conqueror constitutes a form of consent to the conqueror’s rule.